-- 1.6.
-The Flood & Water Management Act 2010 details responsibilities for Flood and Coastal Risk Management in England, including policy responsibility, strategic overview responsibility, development maintenance and application of a strategy for local flood risk management.
-Risk Management is defined as a function under the Land Drainage Act 1991 (as amended). - 1.7.
-This Policy sets out the Board's approach to meeting the national policy aims and objectives in its Drainage District, as stated in the National flood and coastal erosion risk management strategy for England 2020 (the National Strategy).
-The Policy will be revised to reflect future revisions of the National Strategy - 2.
-Delivering the National Strategy's policy aim and objectives
+1.4.
+This Policy sets out the Board's approach to meeting the national policy aims and objectives in this area, as stated in the National flood and coastal erosion risk management strategy for England 2020 (the National Strategy); the statement will be revised to reflect future revisions of the National Strategy.
+It summarises what plans the Board has in place to manage water levels and mitigate flood risk, whilst protecting and enhancing the environment.

+2. Delivering the National Strategy's policy aim and objectives